Democratic Army of Greece: Refugees

+Aftermath

 The post-Civil War era left a country in ruins.
 Many of the nation's youth were either killed on the battlefield, imprisoned or became political refugees.
 The political situation was quite unstable for most of the next two decades - the decisive factor leading to the Greek military junta of 1967-1974.
 The ghost of the Civil War haunted Greece for many years after.

-In 1981, when the Panhellenic Socialist Movement (PASOK) party came to power in Greece following a long period of right-wing dominance, the political refugees of the DSE were finally given permission to return to their homeland (Slavic Macedonians excluded) by the new Interior Minister, George Gennimatas.
-Markos Vafiadis also returned to Greece and supported the PASOK government, and was elected a Member of Parliament for PASOK.
+After the Metapolitefsi KKE was legalized in 1974.
+In 1981, when PASOK came to power in Greece following a long period of right-wing dominance, the political refugees of the DSE were finally given permission to return to their homeland (Macedonian Slavs excluded) by the new Interior Minister, George Gennimatas.
+Markos Vafiadis also returned to Greece and was elected a Member of Parliament for PASOK.

 In 1989, the Greek Parliament voted unanimously a law that declared the three-year war of 1946-1949 as formally having been the "Greek Civil War" and accepted the former "Communist Bandits" as "Fighters of DSE", giving some of them privileges of pension.